Defend Yourself offers workshops and classes of any length, from an hour-long workshop to a year-round class. All of our programs cover:

 - Prevention and awareness: steps you can take to prevent or avoid an attack or abuse.

-- Assertiveness and verbal self-defense: using words and body language to stop obnoxious or intrusive behavior and to keep a situation from escalating.
+- Assertiveness and verbal self-defense: using words and body language to stop annoying or intrusive behavior and to keep a situation from escalating.

 - Physical self-defense: practical techniques to end a physical attack and get to safety.